-Michael E. Hurlston has been the President and Chief Executive Officer of the Company since August 2019.
+Michael E. Hurlston has been a director and the President and Chief Executive Officer of the Company since August 2019.

-Prior to joining the Company, Mr. Hurlston served as the Chief Executive Officer and a member of the Board of Directors of Finisar Corporation from January 2018 to August 2019.
+Prior to joining the Company, Mr. Hurlston served as the Chief Executive Officer and a member of the board of directors of Finisar Corporation from January 2018 to August 2019.
 Prior to joining Finisar, he served as Senior Vice President and General Manager of the Mobile Connectivity Products/Wireless Communications and Connectivity Division and held senior leadership positions in sales, marketing and general management at Broadcom Limited and its predecessor corporation from November 2001 through October 2017.
 Prior to joining Broadcom in 2001, Mr. Hurlston held senior marketing and engineering positions at Oren Semiconductor, Inc., Avasem, Integrated Circuit Systems, Micro Power Systems, Exar and IC Works from 1991 until 2001.

-Mr. Hurlston is currently a member of the Board of Directors of Vilynx Inc., a private company, and a member of the Board of Directors and Compensation Committee of Ubiquiti Networks, Inc., a NYSE-listed company.
+Mr. Hurlston is a member of the board of directors and the Audit Committee of Flextronics International, Ltd., a Nasdaq-listed company.
+From August 2016 to August 2020, Mr. Hurlston was a member of the board of directors and the Compensation, Audit and Nominating and Governance Committees of Ubiquiti Networks, Inc., an NYSE-listed company.
+Mr. Hurlston serves on the Board of Executive Trustees of the UC Davis Foundation and on the Dean's Executive Committee for the College of Engineering and the Dean's Advisory Counsel for the Graduate School of Management at the University of California, Davis.
 Mr. Hurlston holds a Bachelor of Science and a Master of Science degree in Electrical Engineering and a Master's degree in Business Administration from the University of California, Davis.